-Just how do you choose a natural or complimentary therapy to help with the pain and the varied symptoms of endometriosis?
+Just how do you choose a natural or complimentary therapy to help with the pain and the multitude of symptoms of endometriosis?
+This article gives an insight into what to look for in a natural therapy practitioner and questions to ask before seeing a practitioner

 There are many complementary approaches to health, often with a confusing overlap of influences and theories, and an immense variety of methods for diagnosis and treatment.
 With the increasing popularity of complementary and alternative medicine, the number of therapies available has grown enormously.